How do you overcome bullying by talking to the person bullying you?

 - Because they are insecure and are trying to detract away from themselves by focusing on somebody else

-- They are jealous or feel like you are in some way superior to them – instead of competitive behaviour, they have become abusive
+- They may be feeling jealous – instead of understanding this, they have become abusive

 - Because they are worried they won’t be accepted by their peers if they don’t do it

 The reason you are being bullied is never because of something to do with you.
 Although they will often choose something about you and target that.
 It could be how you look, your skin colour, sexuality or a disability – the list is endless.
 Please try to remember that you have done nothing wrong and there is nothing you need to change.

-What to say to somebody who is bullying you – 10 golden rules
+What to say to somebody who is bullying you?

 Most of the time, it will be impossible to know without asking, what exactly is going on.
 There could be issues at home, or perhaps they are struggling with their own identity and confidence.
 They may not even tell you what the issue is, and that’s okay.
 Just know that people who are perfectly happy and confident will never go out of their way to bully somebody.